Cleopatra (1963 film): Release

 Cleopatra premiered at the Rivoli Theatre in New York City on June 12, 1963, with an estimated audience of 10,000 spectators congregated outside.
 Among those present at the premiere were Rex Harrison, Walter Wanger, Joseph L. Mankiewicz, Darryl F. Zanuck, Jacob Javits, Richard Rodgers, Joan Fontaine, Louis Nizer and Beatrice Miller.
 Burton and Taylor were not in attendance; Taylor was in London and Burton was filming Becket (1964).
+On that night, NBC's The Tonight Show Starring Johnny Carson featured a live telecast of the film's world premiere, with Bert Parks interviewing Mankiewicz and other celebrities.
 Top ticket prices at the Rivoli were a record $5.50.
 Soon after the film's premiere, its running time was truncated from 244 to 221 minutes.
 Two weeks after opening in New York, the film's release was expanded into 37 cities.

 According to Barbara McLean, who co-headed Fox's editing department, the studio faced pressure from theater exhibitors and reduced the run time "to three and a quarter hours and eventually, down to two and a half hours" to maximize the number of showings.
 According to The New York Times, the film's run time was reduced to 184 minutes for its general theatrical release in the United States.
 Elizabeth Taylor had attended a charity screening of the film in London and was distraught by the heavily reduced storyline, stating, "They had cut out the heart, the essence, the motivations, the very core, and tacked on all those battle scenes.
 It should have been about three large people, but it lacked reality and passion.
 I found it vulgar."